How To Use

 We have an extensive and ever growing list of entry signals.
 The software will search for the best combinations of these signals based upon the user selected fitness function.

-Currently, we offer over 5,000 pre-built entry signals.
-We include all open, high, low, close combinations over the past 10 bars.
-We have also included most major technical indicators and oscillators such as: MACD, RSI, Stochastics, ATR, Kaufman Efficiency Ratio, Hurst Exponent, DMI, Moving Averages, Composite Indicators, etc. We have also included candlesticks, volume analysis, consecutive OHLC (open,high,low,close) conditions, seasonality, and much more including secondary data signals such as the VIX.
+Currently, Build Alpha offers over 7,000 pre-built entry signals.
+Includes all open, high, low, close combinations over the past 10 bars, most major technical indicators and oscillators such as: MACD, RSI, Stochastics, ATR, Kaufman Efficiency Ratio, Hurst Exponent, DMI, Moving Averages, Composite Indicators, etc. Build Alpha also includes candlesticks, volume analysis, consecutive OHLC (open,high,low,close) conditions, seasonality, holidays and much more including secondary data signals such as the VIX, VIX Term Structure and Treasury yields and spreads.

 Build Alpha also has a custom rule/indicator builder.
 So if you want to test a custom idea or set of rules you can now create and save thousands of custom signals to run through the software in order to find strategies in combination with the pre-built signal choices.